Guide

 Key Takeaways

-- Third-Party SNTs are funded by family members and completely bypass Medicaid estate recovery.
+• Third-Party SNTs are funded by family members and completely bypass Medicaid estate recovery.

-- First-Party (d4A) SNTs are funded by the disabled individual's own assets and require mandatory dollar-for-dollar payback to the state upon death.
+• First-Party (d4A) SNTs are funded by the disabled individual's own assets and require mandatory dollar-for-dollar payback to the state upon death.

-- Standby SNTs act as an unfunded "insurance policy," sitting empty until triggered by a life event like a life insurance payout.
+• Standby SNTs act as an unfunded "insurance policy," sitting empty until triggered by a life event like a life insurance payout.

 The Core Question: Who Owns the Money?

 If a beneficiary directly receives a windfall (e.g. an inheritance or a lawsuit settlement), they risk exceeding these asset limits.
 As explained in resources like the Kent County Special Needs Trust guide and this expert video breakdown by ACTEC, a Special Needs Trust (SNT) legally separates the beneficiary from the assets.
-This structure allows the funds to supplement their care without disqualifying them from their vital SSI or Medicaid benefits.
+This structure allows the funds to supplement their care without disqualifying them from their vital or benefits.

 The specific type of SNT you need is entirely dictated by whose money is funding it.